johnyoun28/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+   This hook allows us to add nested routes to our applications, so that you can change a single parameter in the URL without having to change the whole thing.
+It gets rid of the problem of using redundant links, and makes code look cleaner.

 1. How would you explain form validation to someone who has never programmed before?
+   Form validation makes sure that the user is inserting information in the correct form by giving them feedback when they have filled our forms incorrectly.

 1. In 1-2 sentences, define end to end testing.
+   End to end testing is testing all of your code in search of any bugs.
+Programmers write long codes so this is essential to make sure all of your code is working as intended.

 ## Instructions